demisforever/biblioteca/README.md

 rails db:create

-rails g model Book title:string type:string author:string
+rails g scaffold Book title:string type:string author:string

-rails g model User name:string email:string
+rails g scaffold User name:string email:string

-rails g model State borrowed_at:datetime returned_at:datetime user:references book:references
+rails g scaffold State borrowed_at:datetime returned_at:datetime user:references book:references

 rails db:migrate

+This will reset your database and reload your current schema with all:

+rake db:reset db:migrate

+This will destroy your db and then create it and then migrate your current schema:

+rake db:drop db:create db:migrate

+To remove a column from a table using a Rails migration, in this case:

+rails g migration delete_type_column_from_books

+rails db:migrate

-* you don't have to run them!!
+---- you don't have to run them!! ----